-- 1. The assessment method, including the weighing of components, is to be transparent such that the student can ascertain how the result was reached.

-- 2. Written examinations will be assessed, with due observance of the provisions contained in Article 14(1), on the basis of model answers and standards that have been laid down in writing in advance and that may be revised during correction.

-- 3. A result will be indicated by a mark, a V (voldaan pass), an O (onvoldoende fail) or a VR (vrijstelling exemption).

-- 4. A final mark for a subject will be expressed in a whole mark or a half mark from 1.0 to 10.0.
-The meaning of the marks is as follows:

-- 9.5 10.0 Excellent

-- 8.5 9.0 Very good

-- 7.5 8.0 Good

-- 6.5 7.0 More than satisfactory

-- 6.0 Satisfactory

-- 4.5 5.5 Nearly satisfactory

-- 3.5 4.0 Unsatisfactory

-- 1.0 3.0 Very poor

-- 5. If the marks are rounded off to half and whole figures, three-tenths, four-tenths, eight-tenths and ninetenths will be rounded up and one-tenth, two-tenths, six-tenths and seven-tenths will be rounded down.

-- 6. If a subject consists of more than one component, the subject overview in the digital study guide will indicate how the final mark will be determined.
-The following provisions apply in this respect:

-- The mark for a component of a subject will be expressed in tenths, where hundredths greater or equal to 0.05 will be rounded up and hundredths lower than 0.05 will be rounded down. - A result for an interim examination or practical may be included in the determination of the final mark only if it is at least a 5.0. - 7.
+- The assessment method, including the weighing of components, is to be clear such that the student can ascertain how the result was reached. - 2.
+Written examinations will be assessed, with due observance of the provisions contained in Article 1section 1, on the basis of model answers and standards that have been laid down in writing in advance and that may be revised during correction. - 3.
+A result will be indicated by a mark, a V (voldaan pass), an O (onvoldoende fail) or a VR (vrijstelling exemption). - 4.
+A final mark for a subject will be expressed in a whole mark or a half mark from 1.0 to 10.0.
+The meaning of the marks is as follows: - 9.5 10.0 Excellent - 8.5 9.0 Very good - 7.5 8.0 Good - 6.5 7.0 More than satisfactory - 6.0 Satisfactory - 4.5 5.5 Nearly satisfactory - 3.5 4.0 Unsatisfactory - 1.0 3.0 Very poor - 5.
+When rounding of the marks to half and whole figures, three-tenths, four-tenths, eight-tenths and nine-tenths will be rounded up and one-tenth, two-tenths, six-tenths and seven-tenths will be rounded down. - 6.
+If a subject consists of more than one component, the subject overview in the digital study guide will indicate how the final mark will be determined.
+The following provisions apply in this respect: - The mark for a part of a subject will be expressed in decimals, and hundredths greater than or equal to 0.05 will be rounded up and hundredths lower than 0.05 will be rounded down. - Results for interim examination may only be included as part of the final mark if they are 5.0 or higher. - 7.
 Final marks that are earned in another degree programme at this or another Dutch university will be adopted as they have been given, as a whole figure or half figure or as a decimal figure.
 The definition that the other degree programme attributes to those marks will also be adopted.
-The provisions of Article 31 apply to final marks that are earned abroad. - 8.
-If more than one result is earned for a subject, the highest result that has been earned will apply during the degree audit.
+The provisions of Article 27 apply to final marks that are earned abroad. - 8.
+If more than one result is earned for a subject, the highest result that has been earned will apply during the degree audit. - 9.
+If a student is able to demonstrate that examination work they have submitted has been lost as a result of act or omission of the institution before being assessed, the Board of Examiners shall decide what subsequent course of action will be taken.